UPS air maintenance workers vote 98 percent to authorize strike

-CHICAGO (Reuters) - Air maintenance workers at United Parcel Service Inc (UPS.N) have voted overwhelmingly to authorize a strike against the world's largest package delivery company as contract talks remained deadlocked over health-care benefits, the workers' union said on Monday.
+CHICAGO, Nov 14 (Reuters) - Air maintenance workers at United Parcel Service Inc have voted overwhelmingly to authorize a strike against the world's largest package delivery company as contract talks remained deadlocked over health-care benefits, the workers' union said on Monday.

 Teamsters Local 2727 said 98 percent of those who took part in a mail-in ballot voted to authorize strike action.
 Eighty percent of the local's 1,200 members participated in the ballot.